CQCL/grid_synthesis/README.md

 Implementing Ross/Selinger's z-rotation synthesis (1403.2975v3) in Rust for real-time profiling purposes.

-WARNING: Nihar is an amatuer coder.
+WARNING: Nihar is an amateur coder.
 You have been warned.

 # Organization

 `src` contains the codes.